 Who can I talk to about pelvic floor disorders?

-If you are worried that you are suffering from any symptoms of a weak pelvic floor or a pelvic floor disorder, we urge you to talk your doctor.
+If you are worried that you are suffering from any symptoms of a weak pelvic floor or a pelvic floor disorder, we urge you to talk to your doctor.
 Many people don’t feel comfortable talking about pelvic floor disorders; in the case of urinary incontinence, the average woman waits up to 8 years before she tells anyone about her leaking.
 But pelvic floor disorders are very common and not something to be embarrassed about.
 Your health care professional will see many patients suffering from the same issue on a daily basis.
 And most importantly these disorders can be successfully treated, particularly with early intervention.

 What treatment options are available for pelvic floor disorders?